 Liturgy behind the curtain is the primary framework for ‘singing the new song’ (discussed in chap.
 1) that integrally signifies the gospel and distinguishes the Subject of not simply good news but the ‘best news’.
 Therefore, singing the new song can only be composed by relational language in the conjoint qualitative and relational significance of communion together without the veil as God’s new creation family.
 Only liturgy behind the curtain distinguishes the whole of God, and only on this basis of vulnerable involvement composes the worship of the Trinity, nothing less and no substitutes.

 Singing without this integral qualitative and relational significance only composes “new” songs in referential language in a secondary worship framework still operating in front of the curtain.
 This hermeneutical distinction is critical to understand.
-Anything less and any substitute of our person (both individually and corporately) and in our response of worship (including discipleship) can no longer be interpreted as having any significance to the whole and holy God—whose Face is now vulnerably present before us and intimately involved ongoingly for communion together with us.
+Anything less and any substitute of our person (both individually and corporately) and in our response of worship (inseparably including discipleship) can no longer be interpreted as having any significance to the whole and holy God—whose Face is now vulnerably present before us and intimately involved ongoingly for communion together with us.

 “Therefore, my brothers and sisters, since we have confidence to engage in direct relational connection…by the new and living way that he opened for us through the curtain…let us intimately connect with the whole of God in reciprocal response with our whole heart, singing to him the new song” (Heb 10:19-20,22).
-The following song illuminates the composition of primary liturgy, that was composed in the key of Jesus with the Spirit and sung with Paul (2 Cor 3:16-18).
+The song below illuminates the composition of primary liturgy, that was composed in the key of Jesus with the Spirit and sung with Paul (2 Cor 3:16-18).

 ‘Singing’ the New Song